This guy, Robbie, must have fired people up out there.

 Thank you so much.

-Well, you're you're more than well, I love making people's day.
+Well, you're more than I love making people's day.

 Happens to me all the time.